-Houses with steep or large roofs really benefit from deep flow guttering.
-The deep capacity and high flow rate enables the number of downpipes to be minimised.
+Houses with steep or large roofs really benefit from deepflow systems.
+The deep design enables the number of downpipes to be minimised.
 Black guttering

-Both 65mm and 68mm square and round downpipes can be connected to the gutter system
+- Both 65mm and 68mm square and round downpipes can be connected to the gutter system

-High capacity- perfect for large roofs
+- High rate of flow- perfect for large roofs

-Speedy, user-friendly installation
+- Speedy, user-friendly installation

-Fewer drainage runs and outlets
+- Fewer drainage runs and outlets